aousssbai/masters-research/README.md

 This is the API that has been used to collect the logs from Splunk, process them, and generate the score for each log type.
 Here is how it works:

 - the first step is in the file splunkAPI.py.
 This is where all the endpoints are defined.
-Tjose endpoints will be receiving the logs.
+Those endpoints will be receiving the logs.
 Each endpoint takes care of a different log type.

 - Once the endopoint has received a log, it saves it to a csv file.
 This file is then going to be processed by a script (either ise_grouping_formatting.py, pf_grouping_formatting.py or pa_grouping_formatting.py, depending on the log type).
 The processing consists in formatting the log so it can be ingested by a machine learning ML, send the formatted logs to the ML model and receive the resulting score.